libris/librisxl/rest/API.md

 below.

-There are two different permission levels for the client: one for working with holdings and one for cataloging (which also allows working with holdings).
+There are two different permission levels for the client: one for working with holdings and one for working with both holdings and bibliographic records.
 The client is connected to one or several sigels.
 Only holdings connected to any of these sigels can be created, updated or removed in the following examples.